ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

 ## 4. Non-existent datetimes pass silently

 When the clock in a timezone is set forward, a "gap" is created.
-For example, if the clock moves forward from 2am to 3am, the time 2:30am doesn't exist in the timezone.
+For example, if DST moves the clock forward from 2am to 3am, the time 2:30am is skipped.
 The standard library doesn't warn you when you create such a non-existent time.
 As soon as you operate on these objects, you run into problems.